bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 05:25 AM CT, May 09</p>
+<p class="updated_time"> Latest data: 05:39 AM CT, May 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 76°, which is 11° **warmer** than yesterday.
+Today's high is 77°, which is 11° **warmer** than yesterday.
 Tomorrow is expected to be 10° *colder* than today.

 Currently:

 - 51°
-- Clear
+- Partly Cloudy
-- 94% humidity
+- 96% humidity
 - 8 mph wind
-- 2% cloud cover
+- 52% cloud cover
 - 31 AQI 🟩
 - 0.03 inches of rain in the past 24 hours